 Basic compliance questions can be handled by our support team via a ticket.
-For more advanced questions or walk-through of a full audit please contact your Platform.sh Account Manager.
+For more advanced questions, including help with an audit, please contact your Platform.sh Account Manager.

 For a list of security measures, please see our Security page.

-Please take note that customer environments are deployed in a read-only instance, segregated with GRE and IPSEC tunnels, which often permits compensating controls to be claimed for several PCI requirements.
+Customer environments are deployed in a read-only instance, segregated with GRE tunnels and encrypted using TLS, which often permits compensating controls to be claimed for several PCI requirements.